 Password Change Frequency at the University of Memphis

-The University requires all Universal User ID (UUID) account passwords to be changed every 6 months.
-The frequency of changing your password helps to keep it secure.
+For any existing users not enrolled in Duo, the University requires UUID passwords to be changed every 6 months to help keep it secure.
 Other ways to keep your password secure can be found below.

 Best Practices when choosing a Password